Working with the seafood industry in England

 How we work in England

-The Seafish England Regional team work closely with the English seafood industry to give them the information and support they need to thrive.
+Our Industry Engagement managers in England works closely with the English seafood industry to give them the information and support they need to thrive.

 Our aim is to partner with industry to provide timely support on the issues they face locally.
 We work closely with seafood businesses and industry representatives to create projects, events and initiatives that celebrate the fantastic seafood available in England including those who supply it.